yamisagi/next-weather-ts/README.md

 <!-- add asset here later -->

-In this project, I built a Weather App using React, TypeScript, and Tailwind CSS with Open.
+In this project, I built a Weather App using React, TypeScript, and Tailwind CSS with Open Weather API.

 <!-- ROADMAP -->